Daschle-Newberry/Verlet-Simulation/README.md

 <h2> Why Verlet? <h2>

-The Verlet integration is an incredibly cheap way to simulate physics based off a particles current and previous positions.
-You can calculate an objects new position based on the following equation:
+<p>The Verlet integration is an incredibly cheap way to simulate physics based off a particles current and previous positions.
+You can calculate an objects new position based on the following equation:<p>

 ![verletintegration](https://github.com/user-attachments/assets/afdfa095-b12f-422b-a051-7af170b18db9)

+The beauty of this equation is the simplicity and stability of the particle systems it is deployed in.
+Since velocity is calculated by subtracting the current position from the previous position, it avoids cumbersome velocity calculations that can accumulate errors.
+This also means that velocity changes from collisions are handled automatically, which makes particle collisions much easier to calculate.